netdata/netdata/docs/visualize/interact-dashboards-charts.md

 # Interact with dashboards and charts

-You can find Netdata's dashboards in two place: locally served at `http://NODE:19999` by the Netdata Agent, and in Netdata Cloud.
+You can find Netdata's dashboards in two places: locally served at `http://NODE:19999` by the Netdata Agent, and in Netdata Cloud.
 While you access these dashboards differently, they have similar interfaces, identical charts and metrics, and you interact with both of them the same way.